nsaccente/kubernetes-notes/kubernetes/02-tldr-ckad.md

 ![Credit: Ahmet Alp Balkan](https://miro.medium.com/max/1400/1*KIVa4hUVZxg-8Ncabo8pdg.png)

-To begin setting up an
-Ingress, we must deploy an **Ingress Controller**, which is an application that handles the proxying logic for us.
+To begin setting up an Ingress, we must deploy an **Ingress Controller**, which is the application responsible for handling the proxying for us.
 You can use Nginx, Contour, HAProxy, Traefik, Istio, or some other application, but we will be using Nginx in this example.
-Let's learn about configuring an Ingress Controller:
+To configure an Ingress Controller, we require: a Deployment that abstracts interacting with the Nginx Pod, a NodePort Service to expose the Ingress Controller to the outside world, and a ServiceAccount to provide the Ingress Controller the ability to modify the internal K8s network.
+Let's start by creating the deployment:

 ```yaml
 apiVersion: extensions/v1beta1